Symbolic link: NTFS symbolic link

 NTFS version 3.1 introduced support for symbolic links.
 Windows XP partially implemented NTFS 3.1, leaving out symbolic links.
-Thus, a third-party driver ise required to enable support for NTFS symbolic links in Windows XP.
+Thus, a third-party driver is required to enable support for NTFS symbolic links in Windows XP.
 Windows Vista and later enabled support for symbolic links.
 Unlike NTFS junction points, a symbolic link can also point to a file or remote Server Message Block (SMB) network path.
 Additionally, the NTFS symbolic link implementation provides full support for cross-volume links.
 However, the functionality enabling cross-host symbolic links requires that the remote system to also support them.

 Symbolic links are designed to aid in migration and application compatibility with POSIX operating systems.
 Microsoft aimed for Windows Vista's symbolic links to "function just like UNIX links".
 To create a symbolic link, the user account must possess the new "Create Symbolic Link" privilege (SeCreateSymbolicLinkPrivilege), which, by default, only admins have.
 In Windows Vista and later, when the working directory path ends with a symbolic link, the current parent path reference, .., will refer to the parent directory of the symbolic link rather than that of its target.

 Users could use Command Prompt or PowerShell to create symbolic links.
 The following creates a symbolic link called "Downloads" at "E:\" that points to the Downloads folder in the user's profile.
 This works in Command Prompt only as mklink is a built-in shell command.